 What is Workstation Utilization?

-The smart Ecogate control units (greenBOX NXT & greenBOX MASTER) send data to our cloud servers every 10 seconds.
-The data is used to send daily emails to maintenance personnel (with air volumes, air velocities, fan & filter pressure, and more) and monthly emails to management (with workstations & plant utilization, energy use, and savings).
-The workstation's active utilization is an important part of the data.
+Ecogate control units (greenBOX Nxt & greenBOX Master) send data to our cloud servers every 10 seconds.
+This data assists in sending daily and monthly emails to maintenance personnel and management, respectively.
+Workstation active utilization is an integral part of this data.

 Some factories use a system that measures and records the number of products (parts or operations) a particular workstation produces per shift day and per month.
-This lets them know the maximal capacity of each workstation.
-By dividing the actual production number by the maximal capacity of the workstation (recorded in percent), we arrive at a good average working utilization for this workstation.
+This data helps determine each workstation's maximal capacity (recorded in percentage).
+Divide the actual production number by the maximal capacity to get a good average working utilization for the workstation.

-If option 1 is not available, you can try a different method.
-You can measure utilization by using a stopwatch and observing the full production cycle - the average utilization will be the cutting cycle time divided by the complete cycle time (recorded in percent).
+If the first option isn't available, you can measure utilization by observing the full production cycle with a stopwatch.
+The average utilization will be the cutting cycle time divided by the complete cycle time (recorded in percentage).

 If the first two options are not viable, then we can resort to a simple snapshot method to measure the utilization of the entire factory.
 Start with a full list of workstations and walk from machine to machine to record which ones are cutting material and which are not.
 After this, you calculate the percentage of active workstations.
 This method is not the most accurate because it is based on a snapshot.
 Surprisingly, however, it is pretty close to carefully measured numbers.
 You can conduct snapshots several times per shift(s) to improve the overall accuracy.

-If you need the most accurate utilization numbers then you can install sensors (data loggers) on motors that are driving cutting tools of workstations.
+For the most accurate utilization numbers, install sensors (data loggers) on motors driving the workstations' cutting tools.
 This is covered in more detail in the following sections.

 Using Onset Data Loggers